 Cons: Your employees may not appreciate those last minute requests for their assistance, especially if they have ongoing personal obligations.

 A split shift occurs when staff members divide their shifts into two or more parts throughout the day.
-For example, a waitress might work a breakfast shift then come back for dinner hours.
+For example, a server might work a breakfast shift then come back for dinner hours.
 As long as shifts are separated by more than a regular break period, then it’s a split shift.

 Cons: Some states have regulations you need to be aware of.
 In California, split shift employees are entitled to premium pay.
-Additionally, your employees may experience burnout and frustration, especially if they’re spending more money on commuting!
+Additionally, your employees may experience burnout and frustration, especially if they’re spending more money on commuting.

 Swing shifts involve working outside of normal business hours.
 Restaurants and other service industries can choose how they implement swing shifts schedules.
 The purpose is to fill in gaps between early and late shifts, while changing periodically.

 Pros: A swing shift strategy can offer balance and flexibility in a demanding setting.
 Also, managers can find the right set of skills for a given period.

 Cons: Swing shifts provide little to no certainty.
 Your staff may not be willing to work on such short notice or outside of business hours.
 This may impact your operations.